DeepBrainChain/DBC-Wiki/docs/en/install-and-update-dbc/dbc-monitor/monitoring-protocol.md

 >    }
 >    ```
 >
->`返回结果示例`：
+>`request result example`：
 >    ```
 >    <HEADER><DATALEN>{
 >        "response":"success",
->        // info部分不做校验
+>        // The info part is not checked
 >        "info":"processed: 3; failed: 0; total: 3; seconds spent: 0.003534"
 >    }
 >    ```

-## zabbix server 设置
+## zabbix server settings
-server端若想接收dbc发送的数据，需要做到以下设置：
+If the server side wants to receive the data sent by dbc, it needs to do the following settings：
-1. 在zabbix中导入dbc监控项模板"DBC VM Template"；
+1. Import the dbc item template "DBC VM Template" in zabbix；
-2. 创建虚拟机；
+2. Create a virtual machine；
-3. 在zabbix中使用模板"DBC VM Template"添加主机，主机名称填写虚拟机的task id；
+3. Use the template "DBC VM Template" to add a host in zabbix, fill in the id of the virtual machine for the host name；
-4. 等待虚拟机创建完成后即可发送监控数据。
+4. After the virtual machine is created, the monitoring data can be sent.